MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 In order to interpret three given Euler angles $\alpha, \beta, \gamma$ around $x, y$ and $z$, we need to know if they have been applied intrinsically or extrinsically, and in which order.
 For example, Unity uses Euler angle convention of _extrinsic zxy_ while DJI (and aviation quite often) uses Euler convention of intrinsic yaw-pitch-roll, i.e., _intrinsic zyx_.

-However, even worse than introducing the need for yet another convention, Euler angles are _discontinuous_, i.e., a small change such as a single degree in one axis can make all rotation angles jumps abruptly.
+However, even worse than introducing the need for yet another convention, Euler angles are _discontinuous_, i.e., a small change such as a single degree in one axis can make all rotation angles jump abruptly.
 For DJI aircraft, the motion is physically so limited that we mostly don't notice these discontinuities, but in camera motions more generally, Euler angles can often lead to unexpected results (https://danceswithcode.net/engineeringnotes/rotations_in_3d/rotations_in_3d_part1.html)..

-Therefore, whenever receiving Euler angles, be sure to convert them to Quaternions as soon as possible.
+Therefore, whenever receiving Euler angles, be sure to convert them to quaternions as soon as possible.
-To do so, one can intuitively use the axis-angle initialization for Quaternions.
+To do so, one can intuitively use the axis-angle initialization for quaternions.

 To find the correct rotation, first use the corresponding hand's grip rule for the axes x, y, and z source axes, and simply look up how this rotation is called in the target system.
 If you rotate with your thumb around an existing unit vector, rename the axis and consider if you need to swap the direction.